pebeto/missyhud.prx/README.md

 > Unmarked are W.I.P features.

 - [x] Stupidly simple black UI (yes, the best one)
+    - [ ] UI customization
     - [ ] Color customization
 - [x] Compatible with VSH, GAME and POPS
 - [x] RAM usage indicator
-- [x] Power percentage indicator (with duration minutes and charging detection)
+- [x] Power percentage indicator
+    - [x] Duration minutes
+    - [x] Charging detection
+    - [x] No battery detection
 - [x] CPU/BUS clock speeds indicator
 - [x] FPS indicator
+    - [ ] Support for double buffering games (i.e. GTA: LCS)
+    - [ ] Support for POPS (PSX eboots)
-- [ ] Key combination to turn on and off
+- [x] Key combination to turn on and off (Hold L + R + Start for 1 second)

 ## Installation
-TODO
+1. Download the [latest release](https://github.com/pebeto/missyhud.prx/releases/latest) `missyhud.prx` from Assets
+2. Copy `missyhud.prx` to
+    - `ms0:/seplugins/` for PSP 1000, 2000, 3000 and Street
+    - `ef0:/seplugins/` for PSP Go
+3. Add the plugin to your VSH, GAME and/or POPS environments
+	- `SEPLUGINS.TXT` in ARK systems
+		- PSP 1000, 2000, 3000 and Street
+        ```
+        game, ms0:/seplugins/missyhud.prx, on
+        vsh, ms0:/seplugins/missyhud.prx, on
+        pops, ms0:/seplugins/missyhud.prx, on
+        ```
+		- PSP Go
+        ```
+        game, ef0:/seplugins/missyhud.prx, on
+        vsh, ef0:/seplugins/missyhud.prx, on
+        pops, ef0:/seplugins/missyhud.prx, on
+        ```
+	- `game.txt`, `pops.txt` and/or `pops.txt` in Non-ARK systems
+		- PSP 1000, 2000, 3000 and Street
+        ```
+        ms0:/seplugins/missyhud.prx 1
+        ```
+		- PSP Go
+        ```
+        ef0:/seplugins/missyhud.prx 1
+        ```
+4. Restart your device and enjoy your HUD!

+## Usage
+Once the plugin is activated, the HUD will automatically appear in the left corner of the screen.
+To hide it, hold `L + R + Start` for 1 second.
+To show it again, repeat the same.

 ## Known issues and doubts
-- According to the **PSPSDK** documentation, `sceKernelTotalFreeMemSize` returns a different value than `pspSdkTotalFreeUserMemSize`.
+- According to the **PSPSDK** documentation, `sceKernelTotalFreeMemSize` returns a different value than `pspSdkTotalFreeUserMemSize`
+- The FPS indicator does not work with double buffering.
+Follow-up on [this issue](https://github.com/pebeto/missyhud.prx/issues/3) is ongoing.

 ## Why missy?
 Missy is the name of my cat.